Does a Contract Saying a Business Is Only Responsible For a Limited Amount of Liability Actually Stand Up In Court?

 A Helpful Guide For How to Determine and Understand When Limiting Liability May Be Invalid and Unenforceable

 Often businesses will attempt to impose a 'limited liability clause' within contractual agreements.
 To the party against whom such a clause is against, such a clause can appear ominous at first glance.
-In some, and perhaps most, circumstances a 'limited liability clause' will be valid; however, in a remaining many circumstances, such a clause may be deemed invalid by the courts.
+Where such a clause is written in a manner that is specific to a clearly stated risk, the limited liability clause may stand up as enforceable; however, a generic and broad blanket clause may be declared invalid and unenforceable.

 Exemption clauses may broadly be divided into three categories.
 First, there are clauses which purport to exempt one party from a substantive obligation to which he would otherwise be subject under the contract, for example, by excluding express or implied terms, by limiting liability to cases of wilful neglect or default, or by binding a buyer of land or goods to accept the property sold subject to "faults", "defects'' or "errors of description".
 Secondly, there are clauses which purport to relieve a party in default from the sanctions which would otherwise attach to his breach of contract, such as the liability to be sued for breach or to be liable in damages, or which take away from the other party the right to repudiate or rescind the agreement.
 Thirdly, there are clauses which purport to qualify the duty of the party in default to indemnify the other party, for example, by limiting the amount of damages recoverable against him, or by providing a time-limit within which claims must be made.